[LUM#23] Sarah, age 8: We talk about climate change at school—why?

 easier to implement: building shade structures, insulating buildings,

 lifestyles.
-What will be more difficult is questioning our needs and lifestyles,
+What will be more difficult is questioning our needs and lifestyles—

 “live with” them and lead a good life for everyone.

-Anne-Françoise Gibert and Jean-Marc Lange, researchers at Lirdef, an interdisciplinary research laboratory in didactics, education, and training.
+Anne-Françoise Gibert and Jean-Marc Lange, researchers at the Lirdef, an interdisciplinary research laboratory in didactics, education, and training.

 An article in partnership with The Conversation.

-UM podcasts areUM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+Check out theUM podcasts,UM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).